Margherita Cucchi

 A mobile first web-app designed to guide users through an interactive city-wide treasure hunt, blending gamification and UX-driven strategy to foster exploration, engagement, and brand connection.

-The challenge invited participants to embark on a real-world fashion quest across Milan.
-Within just three and a half hours, from 7:30 PM to 11:00 PM, players were tasked with finding and scanning 34 transparent eggs hidden throughout the city.
 Each discovery revealed an exclusive look from the Diesel Spring/Summer 2026 collection, while the fastest 20 hunters who completed the full route unlocked special prizes designed by Diesel.
-The promise of limited rewards and time-bound competition turned the entire city into a pulse-pounding, fashion-fueled race against the clock.
+The promise of limited rewards and time-bound competition turned the entire city into a fashion-fueled race against the clock.

 THE EXPERIENCE

-THE APPROACH
+THE PROCESS

 THE RESULTS

 The activation engaged over 8,000 participants, generating more than 24,000 QR scans and a large volume of user-generated content across social channels.
 Over 500 users completed the entire hunt, exceeding engagement expectations and driving measurable increases in both store visits and online traffic.
-Beyond metrics, the project demonstrated how thoughtful UX and gamification can expand a fashion brand’s storytelling beyond the runway — turning a city into a living, interactive brand experience.